You are not broken. You are becoming.

 The Intentional Pause was created as a space to slow down, understand what is happening, and move forward with intention rather than force.

-The Intentional Pause program is for you if:
+The Intentional Pause Retreat is for you if:

 • You are in midlife and noticing changes in your body, energy, mood, or sense of self